OPS-E2E-PPE/VBA-Docs/api/Word.Paragraphs.FirstLineIndent.md

 keywords: vbawd10.chm156762220
 f1_keywords:
 - vbawd10.chm156762220
-ms.prod: word
 api_name:
 - Word.Paragraphs.FirstLineIndent
 ms.assetid: e882f2da-dc5f-a96d-e18c-39335bd95540
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Paragraphs.FirstLineIndent property (Word)

 Returns or sets the value (in points) for a first line or hanging indent.
 Use a positive value to set a first-line indent, and use a negative value to set a hanging indent.
 Read/write **Single**.

 ## Syntax

 _expression_. `FirstLineIndent`

 _expression_ A variable that represents a '[Paragraphs](Word.paragraphs.md)' collection.

 ## Example